prequel-co/swe-intern-assessment/README.md

 After you open your pull request, our team will review your code.
 We will evaluate your solution based on:
 - How you approached the problem.
-- Code quality and adherence to modern Python standards.
+- Code quality and adherence to best practices.
 - The effectiveness of your tests.
 - Your ability to handle errors and unexpected inputs.